Neurotechnology-Exploration-Team/OpenBCIUnity/README.md

 ## 1. Prerequisites

 You must have an existing Unity project.
-This guide has been tested in Unity 2020.3.37f1.
+This guide has been tested in Unity 2020.3.37f1 on a blank 3D project.

 Download the resources for this guide using the green Code -> Download ZIP button

-## 2. Install brainflow
+## 2. Install brainflow and 2D Sprites dependencies

 ### Install NuGet for Unity

 1. Download the latest NuGet Unity package from [NuGetForUnity](https://github.com/GlitchEnzo/NuGetForUnity/releases)
    - Click on NuGetForUnity.x.x.x.unitypackage under Assets in the latest release
+   - This guide has been tested with release 3.0.5
 2. Install in Unity editor
    - Open your Unity project
    - Go to Assets/Import Package/Custom Package...
    - Select the file from [NuGetForUnity](https://github.com/GlitchEnzo/NuGetForUnity/releases) then click Import
-   - Use the default selection
+   - Use the default import selection

 ### Install brainflow NuGet package

 1. In the Unity editor, go to NuGet/Manage NuGet Packages
 2. Search for brainflow (look for author Andrey1994) and click Install
+   - This guide has been tested with brainflow version 5.1.1
 3. Close NuGet window

+### Install 2D sprites and other packages needed for UI

+1. In the Unity editor, go to Window/Package Manager
+2. Switch the second dropdown on the top left from Packages: In Project to Packages: Unity Registry
+3. Select "2D," which should have 7 packages including 2D Sprite
+4. Click Install at the bottom right
+5. Close the Package Manager when it is finished

 ## 3. Add required assets

-1. Make a Scripts folder and a Prefabs folder in your project if you have not already
-2. Copy the following scripts from the zip folder to your Scripts folder:
-   - BCIMenu.cs
-   - BCIMenuChannel.cs
-   - BCIMenuI.cs
-   - OpenBCIReaderDummy.cs
-   - OpenBCIReaderI.cs
-3. Copy the following prefabs from the zip folder to your Prefabs folder:
-   - BCI Menu Canvas.prefab
-   - Channel.prefab
+1. Install our provided Unity package
+   - Go to Assets/Import Package/Custom Package...
+   - Select the openbcireadervx.x.x.unitypackage from this repository
+   - Use the default imports

 ## 4. Add the .gitignore

+1. Go to the top level Assets folder in your project
+2. Right click in the project files window and select "Show in Explorer" or a similar option to view the folder in your system file explorer
-1. Copy the .gitignore file from the zip folder to the top level of your Unity project
+3. Copy the .gitignore file from the zip folder to the top level of your Unity project using your system file explorer

 ## 5. Fixing errors